 At age 12, Amber’s duty of care was transferred to the State making her a ‘Ward of the State’, and State Welfare officers stepped in to ensure Amber got the resources she needed.
 This also meant that, instead of staying in one home, Amber was often travelling between the homes of relatives in Young, Lismore, and Mount Isa in Queensland.
 Amber however, described by her uncle as a “caring, loving little girl” who always “had a cheeky smile on her face” (The Australian) and by her mother as a “very good-hearted” and “generous” girl who was “always helping people” (The Daily Telegraph), Amber was always welcomed to relatives’ homes with open arms.

-Though she was described by school friend Nichola Soteri as a “[quiet] and shy person”, Amber was known to be a loyal and trusting person, somebody who was unfortunately “very easily led and a little bit naive” (The Daily Telegraph).
+Though she was described by many as being quiet, Amber was known to be a loyal and trusting person, somebody who was unfortunately “very easily led and a little bit naive” (The Daily Telegraph).

 Amber Moves to Young